Someone worthy of imitation.

 Never be cross or cruel.

 This is a hard one.
 Never be cross.
 It's quite challengning!
 You know, I get stressed and cross easily, and it's one of my purposes to change that.
-People doesn't forget about you being cross, and by saying cross I mean being ill-humored, snappy, tempered, which usually come
+People doesn't forget about you being cross, and by saying cross I mean being ill-humored, snappy, tempered, which usually come from being stress, and you can create a reputation for being grumpy, which I think, is not very ladylike.
+Nor very nice.
+There's a difference on being headstrong, and determined and being stubborn to the point of getting angry and cross.

 If you are cross, well then, take a deep breath.
 Be proactive.
 You can't change the situation, but you can change how you react.
 If you're all stressed out and grumpy and someone says something to you that just makes you explode, press pause!
 Don't be snappy or cruel.